Skip to content

 Terminal window

-npm install @tevm/bundler
+npm install tevm

-import { rollupPluginTevm } from "@tevm/bundler/rollup-plugin";
+import { rollupPluginTevm } from "tevm/bundler/rollup-plugin";

 It is also possible to install these subpackages as standalone packages if you prefer.